NaserAlkhateri/CIS330-FinalProject/README.md

 long time to implement since adding new ideas will require adding new rules to be theorized before even implementing them.

+** How to run?

+Make file is included in the project.

+* To run normal test

+type in the bash:
+make

+then type:
+./manhunt.exe

+this should run the game.

+* To run memory check:

+type in the bash:
+make memcheckManhunt.exe

+then type:
+./memcheckManhunt.exe

+this should run the game with valgrind (Checks memory leakage).